citrix-openstack/blogentries/virtual_hypervisor.md

 ### Create a Remastered ISO
-The next step, is to inject the created answer file together with the post-installation and first-boot scripts to a single iso file:
+The next step, is to inject the created answer file together with the post-installation and first-boot scripts to a remastered, custom XenServer iso
+file:

     scripts/create_customxs_iso.sh xenserver.iso vh0.lab.iso vh0.answers

-The following output will appear on the screen:
+The following output should appear on the screen:

     Extracting xenserver.iso to /tmp/tmp.RG8qRasycH
     Remastering /tmp/tmp.RG8qRasycH/install.img